tmhsplb/opidchecksdoc/docs/index.md

     git push origin master

-to update repository opiddailydoc at GitHub.
+to update repository opidchecksdoc at GitHub.

 If a new file is added to `mkdocs.yml` then